 Veterans History Project

-To hear some of my solo accoustic CD project called "Redneck Machine," click on one of the tracks below:
+To hear some of my first solo accoustic project called "Redneck Machine" (2005) click on one of the tracks below:

 Learn more about Northern California surfing.